-The impact of weather variability on annual maximum demand is Extreme weather events are considered by using demand profiles derived from the 10% POE maximum demand forecasts.
+The impact of weather variability on annual maximum demand is considered by using demand profiles derived from the 10% POE maximum demand forecasts.
 A combination of 50% POE and 10% POE demand profiles are sampled probabilistically in the Monte-Carlo simulations to develop the expected USE.
 At AEMO's discretion, more POE demand profiles (such as 90% POE) may be included, if USE outcomes are expected to be materially different from 50% POE outcomes.

-2.4.1.6.2.3.1.6.
+2.3.1.6.
 MT PASA demand side participation

-MT PASA modelling of existing and committed DSP is consistent with the methodology and approach of the ESOO.MT PASA uses the estimates of existing and committed DSP consistent with those used in the most recent ESOO (or any more recent updates if available).
+MT PASA modelling of existing and committed DSP is consistent with the methodology and approach of the ESOO.

-2.4.1.7.2.3.1.7.
+2.3.1.7.
 Network constraints

-MT PASA uses the latest version of ST PASA formulation constraints (see Section 1.3) as a base set, with additional customised constraints, and network constraints to model future (committed) network, and generation-production unit upgrades developments for which the developer has provided detailed operational specifications as part of commissioning and energisation.
+MT PASA uses the latest version of ST PASA formulation constraints (see Section 1.3) as a base set, with additional customised constraints, and network constraints to model future network, production unit developments for which the developer has provided detailed operational specifications as part of commissioning and energisation.
 AEMO constructs system normal and outage constraint equations for the MT PASA time frame.

-Information to formulate network constraint equations is provided to AEMO by Transmission network Service Providers (TNSPs) via the Network Outage Scheduler (NOS) and limit advice.
+Information to formulate network constraint equations is provided to AEMO by Transmission network Service Providers (TNSPs) via the Network Outage Scheduler (NOS)20 and limit advice.
 Within AEMO's market systems, constraint equations are marked as system normal if they apply for all plant in service.
 To model network or plant outages in the power system, separate outage constraint equations are formulated and applied alongside the system normal constraint equations.